Logifire/ftps-deploy/README.md

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

 ---
+**Disclaimer:** While FTPS Deploy automates the deployment process, it is the user's responsibility to verify that all files are correctly synchronized and that the deployment meets the intended requirements.
+Always review your deployment results and test your application after deploying.

 *Note: This library, including its code, documentation, and this README, was generated with the assistance of AI.*